ken-bimmel/jedi-on-tauntauns/rules/README.md

 this folder.
 This is where you should update the version number whenever you make changes to the rules text.

+# Paper character/vehicle sheets

+Paper character and vehicle sheets are available in the _sheets_ sub folder.

 # Upcoming or desired features

 - [ ] More rules/text